-Figure 4.11 shows the interim WFD status classification for the Mountain catchment as of December 2009 (note this does not include monitoring data from the 2009 survey year.
-Classification is based on data from 2006-2008).
-The Mountain catchment river water bodies were classified as follows: 2 high status, 4 good status and 2 moderate status water bodies.
-2 high status water bodies were determined via extrapolation from donor monitored water bodies.
-Macroinvertebrates determined the status in the 4 good status water bodies.
-The freshwater pearl mussel is at unfavourable conservation status and led to the downgrading of 2 water bodies to moderate status.
-These water bodies would otherwise have been classified at high (1) and good status (1).
+Figure 4.8 shows the interim WFD status classification for the Kerry Blackwater catchment as of December 2009 (note this does not include monitoring data from the 2009 survey year.
+Status was determined based on 2006-2008 surveys).
+The Kerry Blackwater catchment river water bodies were classified as follows: 12 high status, 2 good status and 5 moderate status water bodies.
+All 12 high status water bodies were classified using extrapolated status from donor monitored water bodies.
+Fish determined the status in both good status water bodies.
+The Freshwater Pearl Mussel is at unfavourable conservation status in the Kerry Blackwater catchment, and led to the downgrading of 5 water bodies to moderate status.
+2 of these water bodies would otherwise have been classified at good status, while the remaining 3 due to lack of monitoring data, would have been classified via extrapolated status.